czbiohub-sf/DeepGenotype/README.md

 using deep sequencing reads.

 ## Features
-- Genotypes are in respective to protein expressiblity.
+- Genotypes are in respective to protein expressiblity and correctness.
 - Automatically map coding regions to regions of interest (amplicon region).
 - Supported CRISPR editing types: Tagging/insertion and SNP/base-editing.
 - Works with both Illumina and Pacbio reads.